Juerd/ESP-WiFiSettings/README.md

 the user can configure pick their own password.

-The configuration is stored in files in the SPIFFS (SPI Flash FileSystem), that are dumped in the root directory of the filesystem.
+The configuration is stored in files in the SPIFFS (SPI Flash FileSystem), or LittleFS on the ESP8266.
+The files are dumped in the root directory of the filesystem.
 Debug output (including the password to the configuration portal) is written to `Serial`.

 Only automatic IP address assignment (DHCP) is supported.

 ## Examples

-Note: SPIFFS is deprecated for the ESP8266 in the latest versions; use LittleFS instead.
+Note: SPIFFS is deprecated for the ESP8266 in the latest versions; use LittleFS (`LittleFS.h`) instead.
 No change is necessary for ESP32.

+Unlike SPIFFS, LittleFS will *by default* format the file system on mount fail, and `LittleFS::begin()` does not accept arguments.
+Hence, instead of `SPIFFS.begin(true)`, use `LittleFS.begin()` on the ESP8266.

 ### Minimal usage